LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

    For future use it is best if you have the printing statement reference the variable ``big``, rather than the literal ``100``.

-.. index:: random number; generator
+.. index:: random number generator

 #.
 Thus far the secret number was fixed in the program.
 Now we are
    going to let it vary, by having the game generate a *random* number.